iblazhko/eventsourced-processmanager/README.md

 ### Collection Booking

-*Manifestation and Documents* component is driven by commands sent from *Shipment Process* orchestrator, but it may also react to passage of time events to initiate collection booking with carrier (passage of time events handling, and scheduling aspect in general is not covered in this
+*Collection Booking* component is driven by commands sent from *Shipment Process* orchestrator, but it may also react to passage of time events to initiate collection booking with carrier (passage of time events handling, and scheduling aspect in general is not covered in this